Pattern for a Truncated Cone:

 which is approximately 7.21 inches.

 which is approximately 21.63 inches.

 Therefore, b is approximately 14.42 inches.

-Now, the pattern we want to lay out flat is cut from a circle of radius 21.63 inches and we remove a piece of a circle of radius 7.21 inches (the small cone).
+Now, the pattern we want to lay out flat is cut from a circular disc of radius 21.63 inches and we remove a piece of a circular disc of radius 7.21 inches (the small cone).
 Like this:

 What is left to determine is how big is the angle from A around to B to get the arc lengths and ?

-In order to determine the angle we that the relation that the arc length is given by
+In order to determine the angle we use the relation that the arc length S is given by

 Multiply by the conversion factor to get degree measure and you have: